GeorgeLychock/georgelychock-career/README.md

                 2. All images should have alt text
                 3. Icons should be consistent across viewports
                 4. Indentation (margins and padding) should be structurally similar across viewports
-                5. Pages and sections use the same names throughout the site ei when refering to Work History, it's not later referred to Work Experience or Job Summary etc somewhere else in the site or on site nav
+                5. Pages and sections use the same names throughout the site ie when referring to Work History, it's not later referred to Work Experience or Job Summary etc somewhere else in the site or on site nav
                 6. All fonts are consistent for each section and element across all viewports
                 7. All documents and links to external sites should open a new tab in the browser
                 8. Any page or internal site links should never open a new browser tab